Ingeborg Bachmann: Legacy

-Although German language writers such as Hilde Domin, Luise Rinser and Nelly Sachs had published notable works on women's issues in the post-war period it was only in the 1970s that a feminist movement emerged in West Germany.
+Although German language writers such as Hilde Domin, Luise Rinser and Nelly Sachs had published notable works on women's issues in the post-war period, it was only in the 1970s that a feminist movement emerged in West Germany.
 After her death, Bachmann became popular among feminist readers.
 Feminist scholars' engagement with her work after her death led to a wave of scholarship that also drew attention to her prose work.
 Her works gained popularity within the emerging Frauenliteratur (women's literature) movement which struggled to find the authentic female voice.
 New publishing houses carried the movement, such as the feminist press Frauenoffensive (Women's Offensive), which published writings by Verena Stefan.

+In 2021, her childhood home on Henselstraße in Klagenfurt was purchased by the state of Carinthia, to be turned into a museum dedicated to her.